polca/premise/docs/transform.rst

 .. _LCI_PV: https://github.com/polca/premise/blob/master/premise/data/additional_inventories/lci-PV.xlsx

+And the efficiency values are stored in the file premise/data/renewables/efficiency_solar_PV.csv.

 Given a scenario year, *premise* iterates through the different PV panel installation datasets to update their efficiency accordingly.
 To do so, the required surface of panel (in m2) per kW of capacity is